 Table 1-2 summarizes forecasted site enrollments by subgroup, including the A.6 subgroup which is only approved through 2025.
-For subgroups A.1-BIP, A.2, A.2-BIP, and B.2 enrollments are expected to remain flat and end after 2027.
-Subgroups A.1, A.4, and A.5 are expected to grow until 2027.
-Subgroup A.6 enrollment is forecasted to decline until 2025 when it will discontinued.
+The enrollments for most subgroups are expected to grow in 2025 and then to remain nearly flat and end after 2027.
+Subgroup A.6 enrollment is forecasted to decline until 2025 when it will be discontinued.

-1 The average weekday event results incorporate impacts across multiple event windows (e.g. 6 pm to 9 pm and 5 pm to 8 pm) as not all groups and events were dispatched for the same event windows.
+1 The average weekday event results incorporate impacts across multiple event windows (e.g. 6 pm to 9 pm and 8pm to 9 pm) as not all groups and events were dispatched for the same event windows.